 Our 1823 Greek Revival building was designed by state architect William Nichols and built by John Berry, a member of the lodge.
 The building has served as an opera house, meeting hall, Civil War hospital and observatory for Burwell School students.
 The building is listed on the National Register of Historic Places.

-Eagle Lodge #19 has our Stated Communications on the Second and Forth Tuesdays of each month at 7:30pm, with a dinner at 6:30pm.
+Eagle Lodge #19 has our Stated Communications on the Second and Fourth Tuesdays of each month at 7:30pm, with a dinner at 6:30pm.